goldshore/astro-goldshore/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please email us at <security@example.com> with the details of the issue.
+To report a security vulnerability, please email us at <security@goldshore.ai> with the details of the issue.

 Please include, if possible:
 - A description of the vulnerability and its impact.